 Full runs of these and all other national and provincial newspapers are also viewable at the British Library, 96 Euston Road, London NW1 2DV.
 Ring 0330 333 1144 for information on obtaining a reader's ticket.

 The Stage Archive

 A run of this invaluable source from 1880 to 2007 is now administered by the British Library.
 You may search the site for headings free of charge but payment is required to open citations fully.
 For direct access search: 'The Stage in British Newspaper Archive'.
-Requests for information may be sent to The Editor, The Stage, 43 Bermondsey Street, London SE1 3XT (email: firstname.lastname@example.org).

 The Theatre Museum

 Collections from the defunct Theatre Museum are located in the Victoria & Albert Museum's study centre at Blythe House, 23 Blythe Road, London W14 0QX.
 The content is strongest on theatre, opera and ballet, though there is a substantial amount of Music Hall/Variety including posters and songsheets.
-Appointments must be made in advance, so email the Enquiries service (Mon-Fri 10-5): email@example.com or ring 020 7942 2697 to check whether the collection has any material likely to be significant for your purposes and book an appointment.
+Appointments must be made in advance, so email the Enquiries service (Mon-Fri 10-5): firstname.lastname@example.org or ring 020 7942 2697 to check whether the collection has any material likely to be significant for your purposes and book an appointment.
 The Study Room is open Tuesday-Friday only.
-Visit the Music Hall & Variety Theatre web pages http://www.vam.ac.uk/page/m/music-hall/ for more information about the Collections.
+Visit the Music Hall & Variety Theatre web pages at www.vam.ac.uk/page/m/music-hall for more information about the Collections.

 The Raymond Mander & Joe Mitchenson Theatre Collection

 This magnificent archive contains a significant amount of Music Hall and musical comedy material and is now housed in the University of Bristol.
 For queries ring 0117 331 5086 or email: email@example.com.

 Family Records Centres